-Channel: Displays the channel of the wireless network.
+Displays the channel of the wireless network.

+Channel:

-WPS Button: Connect to a wireless network using Wi-Fi Protected Setup.
+Connect to a wireless network using Wi-Fi® Protected

+WPS Button: Setup.
 Refer to the next page.

-Refresh Button: Rescans for available wireless networks in your area.
+Rescans for available wireless networks in your

+Refresh Button: area.

-Connect Button: Highlight a wireless network and click the
+Highlight a wireless network and click the Connect Connect Button: button.
+If the network is secure, a pop-up window button.

-Connect button.
 If the network is secure, a pop-up window will appear.
 Enter the security information to connect (refer to the Wireless Security section for more information).

-Activate Button: Select a wireless network profile from the drop-down menu and click Activate to connect.
+Select a wireless network profile from the Activate Button: drop-down menu and click Activate to connect.
 Allow up to 30 seconds to connect.

-Wi-Fi Protected Setup (WPS)
+Wi-Fi® Protected Setup (WPS)